kanxR/rotator_control_minimal/README.md

 Minimal Setup to control the rotator.
-Soon to integrate with LSL for EEG recordings.
+Soon to be integrated with LSL for EEG recordings.

 Start with Asset/Scenes/SceneMinimal.